Docs/Getting Started/Installation

 Updating

-flowly update # git checkout: git pull + reinstall
+flowly update # git pull --ff-only + reinstall + restart

 Or re-run the native install script, which fast-forwards the checkout to the latest commit: